Trove newspaper & gazette harvester

 – path to text filepdf

-If you’ve asked for PDFs or text files, there will be additional directories containing those files.
+If you’ve asked for text files PDFs or images, there will be additional directories containing those files.
 Files containing the OCRd text of the articles will be saved in a directory named text

 .
 These are just plain text files, stripped on any HTML.
 These files include some basic metadata in their file titles – the date of the article, the id number of the newspaper, and the id number of the article.
 So, for example, the filename 19460104-1002-206680758.txt